 Because the correct public port cannot be determined from the STUN server, sending the media stream from Client B will fail.

 In order to solve the problem with the a "Symmetric NAT", a TURN server is needed (see Fig. 5).
 Once Client A determines that direct and STUN connections are not possible (step 1), he may notify Client B via the Signaling Server about a common known TURN server (step 2).
 In step 3, both clients are connected through the TURN server and are able to communicate.

-Fig. 5: Unsuccessful communication attempt through a symmetric NAT system by using a TURN server
+Fig. 5: Successful communication attempt via a "symmetric NAT", using a TURN server.

 Because the useful data will be transferred directly through the TURN server, a TURN server must fulfill very high demands with regard to bandwidth, in particular given multiple parallel connections.
 For this reason, this solution will only be chosen when there are no other options for transferring data.